Gullane Entertainment

-Gullane Entertainment Limited was a British independent production company which produced children's programming, including Thomas & Friends (1984–2021), Shining Time Station (1989–1995), The Magic Adventures of Mumfie (1994–1998), Captain Pugwash (1950-2008), Art Attack (1990-2007), Sooty (1955-present) and Fireman Sam (1987-present).
+Gullane Entertainment Limited was a British independent production company which produced children's programming, including Thomas & Friends (1984–2021), Shining Time Station (1989–1995), The Magic Adventures of Mumfie (1994–1998), Captain Pugwash (1950–2008), Art Attack (1990–2007), Sooty (1955–present) and Fireman Sam (1987–present).
 The company was purchased by HIT Entertainment in 2002, and went defunct within the same year.
 As of today, most of Gullane's library is currently owned by toy company Mattel as a result of their subsequent acquisition of HIT Entertainment.

 History

+Britt Allcroft Ltd

+The company was originally formed in 1981, initially as Britt Allcroft Railway Productions and then Britt Allcroft Ltd. It was formed after Britt Allcroft purchased the rights to The Railway Series in 1979.

+When The Britt Allcroft Company was established separately, this division was renamed Britt Allcroft (Thomas) Ltd in 1987, holding all media rights to Thomas the Tank Engine.
+With the Gullane rebranding, it became Gullane (Thomas) Ltd in 2000 and remains as such to this day.

 The Britt Allcroft Company

-The company produced the first five seasons of Thomas The Tank Engine & Friends as the Britt Allcroft Company Limited, after Britt Allcroft purchased the rights to The Railway Series in 1979.
+The company produced the third to fifth series of Thomas the Tank Engine & Friends.

-In the late 1980's, the company formed Quality Family Entertainment an American subsidiary to produce an adapted version of the series, Shining Time Station.
+In the late 1980s, the company formed Quality Family Entertainment, an American subsidiary to produce an adapted version of the series, Shining Time Station.

-In 1994, the company announced a strategic international alliance with Canadian-based company Catalyst Entertainment, who previously co-produced Shining Time Station with TBAC.
+In 1994, the company announced a strategic international alliance with Canadian-based company Catalyst Entertainment, which previously co-produced Shining Time Station with TBAC.

+In March 1995, the company, through Catalyst Entertainment, purchased a stake in the Toronto-based Phoenix Animation Studios.

 In June 1997, the company announced they had purchased the rights to Captain Pugwash and would subsequently produce a new television series featuring the character.
 Within the same year, the company entered into joint ventures to produce animated television series based on James the Cat, Topsy and Tim, and Little Hippo.
-In November, the company formed a motion picture subsidiary (Gullane Pictures), to produce feature films.
+Earlier on in the year, the company formed a motion picture subsidiary – Gullane Pictures to produce feature films.
+In November, using a $50 million in funding, Gullane Pictures established a US arm intended to distribute Gullane and Catalyst programming and films in the country, starting with the film Row Your Boat and new seasons of Magic Adventures of Mumfie.

 In 1998, the company acquired the underlying rights to The Railway Series from Reed Elsevier for £13.5 million, thus giving the company full control of the Thomas the Tank Engine franchise.

-In December 1999, the company acquired a 50% stake in Sooty from then-owner Sooty International Limited, forming a joint venture company called Bridgefilms (also known as Sooty Limited), which would also handle licensing rights to Magic Adventures of Mumfie.
+In December 1999, the company acquired a 50% stake in Sooty from then-owner Sooty International, forming a joint venture company called Bridgefilms (also known as Sooty Ltd), which would also handle licensing rights to Magic Adventures of Mumfie.

 In March 2000, HIT Entertainment offered a $363 million bid to purchase the company, alongside other interested companies.
 In the same month, the company announced they had purchased The Media Merchants for £14 million, bringing Art Attack to their list of intellectual properties (IPs).